Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

     - Press **[Continue to Setup]** and confirm security exception
     - at the screen *"HTTPS for admin console"* - supply proper SSL keys (**SAME as first time!**), certificate and bundle, use the name *"ptfe-vagrant.guselietov.com"* for the host (again - SAME name)
     - Press **[Upload & Continue]**
-- Now, at the screen asking for the license, should be the link below : **[Restore from a snapshot]** :
+- Now, at the screen asking for the license, stop, there should be the link below : **[Restore from a snapshot]** :

     ![License](screenshots/6_license_question.png)